Interdepartmental

 Fall, Spring, Variable

 This six-week course teaches students to extend and refine their academic capacities to become autonomous learners.
 Course content includes research on motivation, learning styles, memory and retrieval, as well as application of goal setting, time management and study skills.
 Students who take this course are better prepared to handle coursework, commit to a major and take responsibility for their own learning.
+Priority is given to students referred by their dean or adviser.
 S/U only.
-Priority is given to students referred by their dean or adviser.
 Enrollment limited to 15.

 Fall, Spring